Joint extremes of inversions and descents of random permutations: Signed and even-signed permutation groups

 To draw elements uniformly from $B_n$, one can first draw some uniform $\pi \in S_n$ and then multiply each $\pi(i)$ with a Rademacher variable independent of everything else.
 Instead of the Rademacher variables, we propose a more general approach by drawing signs with a fixed $p$-bias, i.e., each sign is $-1$ with probability $p \in [0, 1]$ and $+1$ with probability $q := 1-p$.
-This yields a family of probability measures on $B_n$, where the case $p=1/2$ corresponds to the uniform distribution on $B_n$, while if $p=0$, all mass is on the symmetric group $S_n \subset B_n$.
+This yields a family of probability measures on $B_n$, where the case $p=1/2$ corresponds to the uniform distribution on $B_n$, while if $p=0$, all mass is on the symmetric group $S_n \subseteq B_n$.
+In this sense, we have a continuous transition from $S_n$ to the groups $B_n$ and $D_n$.

 A corresponding probability distribution on the even-signed permutation group $D_n$ is obtained by first choosing the unsigned permutation $|\pi| \in S_n$ uniformly and then assigning $n-1$ signs for the entries $\pi(1), \ldots, \pi(n-1)$ with $p$-bias, and finally specifying the sign of $\pi(n)$ such that $\pi(1) \cdots \pi(n-1)\pi(n)>0$.